r4ds/bookclub-islp/README.md

 Once you are ready to finalize your changes:

 1. Commit your changes.
-2. Push your changes to your forked repo and then create a pull request for the R4DS admins to merge your changes.
+2. Push your changes to your forked repo and then create a pull request for the DSLC admins to merge your changes.
 3. (If they request changes, make them)
 4. When your PR has been accepted ("merged"), close out your branch and prepare your local repository for future work.